yashms0307/Book-Your-Movie/README.md

 If the total number of seats in the screen room is not more than 60, then the price of each ticket is 10 dollars.
 In a larger room, the tickets are 10 dollars for the front half of the rows and 8 dollars for the back half.
 Please note that the number of rows can be odd, for example, 9 rows.
 In this case, the first half is the first 4 rows, and the second half is the rest 5 rows.

-4. Show booked Tickets User Info
+4.Show booked Tickets User Info
 -----------------------------------------------
 When someone choose the 4th option:
 It should ask the row and col number.